 Start teaching your children water safety early, and always supervise them, even if they are proficient in the water.
 Make sure they only swim when there’s a lifeguard on duty, especially in the ocean, where the water can be unpredictable.
 Encourage children to wear foot protection, like aqua socks, in a lake or pond.
 Ensure that your kids know they should never dive headfirst in shallow water, and always swim with a buddy or an adult.

 Have your child wear a helmet while riding bikes, trikes, scooters, or hoverboards.
 Start with a helmet on your child’s very first ride; children who learn to ride with a helmet will prefer riding with a helmet to riding without.
 So, insist on the helmet - it will keep your child safe from their first ride and beyond.

 Flip-flops are great for a casual summer stroll.
 However, when going to the park, camp, or other active destinations, your child should wear sneakers or shoes comfortable for running.
 Children in flip-flops sustain more serious ankle and foot injuries then other children.
 Don’t let your child’s footwear put them at risk.

 In the summer, the sun is strong even when it’s cloudy outside.
 Cover your child in sunscreen (SPF 15 or greater) before they leave the house.
 Make sure your child has an easy spray-on or facestick sunscreen for frequent reapplication during the day.
 Reapply often if kids are swimming or outside for many hours at a time.
-Also use UV sunglasses or hats to protect them from prolonged sun exposure.
+Also use UV sunglasses and hats to protect them from prolonged sun exposure.

-It gets hot in NYC and children, especially infants, are very sensitive to heat.
+Children, especially infants, are very sensitive to heat.
 Avoid over-heating by following these steps:

 • Encourage kids to drink liquids such as water and Gatorade